 I am still active.
 I enjoy real estate development.
 Along my way, I wrote some columns about Rowlett and the Lake Ray Hubbard area for the Dallas Morning News.
 I served on several Rowlett municipal committees and served one term as a Rowlett City Councilman.
 I hold a Texas real estate license, and I hope to soon take the Mortgage Bankers exam.
 Real estate development is about all I know, however I spent some time learning to be a pretty good downhill skier and I'm still very active in sailing around the Caribbean Sea whenever I get a chance.
+We have had a sailboat on Lake Ray Hubbard since 1982.
+I will have lived in Rowlett for 46 years this year.

 I served some time as a medic in the USAF.
 I was honorably discharged in October, 1969.
 I guess that makes me a Viet Nam era veteran.
 I did nothing heroic.
 However, I fly the American flag everyday.